Barack-Oshizzle/ProjectShizzle/README.md

 ProjectShizzle
 ==============

-condorcraft110 and barackOshizzle messing around with Forge and modding in general.
+Condorcraft110 and BarackOshizzle messing around with Forge and modding in general.